PRodriguez19/Intro-to-shell/lessons/01_week1_mmg232.md

 * Use the `-l` option for the `ls` command to display more information for each item in the `unix_lesson` folder.

 Question to Answer for Task 2:
-C) Submit a screenshot of your screen and underneath describe what additional information is provided that you don't see with the bare `ls` command.
+3) Submit a screenshot of your screen and underneath describe what additional information is provided that you don't see with the bare `ls` command.